 Social Media 101: 4 Steps to Getting Started

-Many companies are intrigued by social media, but don’t know how it can help them — or how to get started.
+Many companies are intrigued by social media, and know they should be in the game, but don’t know how it can help them — or how to get started.

 Why do it?